Shruti-131202/Spotify-Song-Dashboard/README.md

 9. Which track appears in the highest number of Apple and Deezer playlists?
 10. Are there any significant discrepancies in rankings across different streaming platforms?
 ## Process
-•	Gather Spotify song data from Kaggle .
+1. Gather Spotify song data from Kaggle .
-•	Remove duplicates, handle missing values, and format data properly.
+2. Remove duplicates, handle missing values, and format data properly.
-•	Identify trends in track releases, artist popularity, and rankings.
+3. Identify trends in track releases, artist popularity, and rankings.
-•	Create  insights using PowerBi.
+4. Create  insights using PowerBi.
 ## Dashboard
 <a href ="https://github.com/Shruti-131202/Spotify-Song-Dashboard/blob/main/Spotify.jpg">View Dashboard</a>
 ## Insights from the Dashboard:
-o	The dataset includes tracks released between 2014 and 2020, with 23 tracks released in 2020, indicating a peak in releases that year. o	The top artist based on streams is Dua Lipa , with over 1.8 billion streams. o	Other top artists include Bad Bunny, Conan Gray, Tate McRae, and Rauw Alejandro. o	Tracks are categorized into different keys, with one key (F) having the highest share (21.74%). o	Some tracks, like "Still With You", have a 100% match in both Spotify and Shazam charts. o	However, tracks like "august" and "Dákiti" show significant variation in rankings across the two platforms. o	Some tracks have a higher count in Apple playlists compared to Deezer, suggesting platform-specific popularity. o	The difference varies per track, impacting how songs trend across different platforms. o	The average energy level per track is 76, indicating most songs have a high energy composition. o	The sum of liveliness percentage across tracks is 19, suggesting some variability in track dynamics.
+1. The dataset includes tracks released between 2014 and 2020, with 23 tracks released in 2020, indicating a peak in releases that year.
+2. The top artist based on streams is Dua Lipa , with over 1.8 billion streams.
+3. Other top artists include Bad Bunny, Conan Gray, Tate McRae, and Rauw Alejandro.
+4. Tracks are categorized into different keys, with one key (F) having the highest share (21.74%).
+5. Some tracks, like "Still With You", have a 100% match in both Spotify and Shazam charts.
+6. However, tracks like "august" and "Dákiti" show significant variation in rankings across the two platforms.
+7. Some tracks have a higher count in Apple playlists compared to Deezer, suggesting platform-specific popularity.
+8. The difference varies per track, impacting how songs trend across different platforms.
+9. The average energy level per track is 76, indicating most songs have a high energy composition.
+10. The sum of liveliness percentage across tracks is 19, suggesting some variability in track dynamics.
 ## Final Conclusion:
-•	2020 saw the highest track releases, indicating a surge in music production.
+•2020 saw the highest track releases, indicating a surge in music production.
 •	Dua Lipa and Bad Bunny dominate in terms of streams, showcasing their widespread popularity.
 •	Some tracks perform consistently across different streaming platforms, while others vary significantly, suggesting audience preferences differ by platform.
 •	High energy and liveliness values suggest an inclination towards upbeat tracks, making them more engaging for listeners.